Isfand/rcb/README.md

 To uninstall just replace install with uninstall for the command above.

-This should work on any posix compliant platform.
+This should work on any POSIX compliant platform.

 ### WIN32:
 WIP